wp-plugins/simple-testimonials/readme.txt

 1. If you forgot how to use the testimonial plugin at any time, I've placed a 1 page user manual directly into the testimonial section of your admin area.
 You're welcome! :)

 == Changelog ==

+= 0.0.6 =
+* Changing interface from meta inputs to be their own inputs.
+This prevents the meta info from plugins from appearing above the main post-type inputs, such as SEO plugins.
+* Updating admin icon to utilize new icon-fonts

 = 0.0.5 =
 * Minor fix to div structures when an attribution is not supplied.